ethanbergstrom/Foil/README.md

 ### Compatibility
 Foil works with PowerShell for both FullCLR/'Desktop' (ex 5.1) and CoreCLR (ex: 7.0.1), though Chocolatey itself still requires FullCLR.

+The `-LocalOnly` switch for `Get-ChocoPackage` becomes deprecated when used with Chocolatey v2.0.0, due to it becoming redundant with a change to `choco list` (see chocolatey/choco#158).

+The use of `Get-ChocoPackage` for package search operations (and it's `-Source` parameter) is deprecated, as `Get-ChocoPackage` only looks at installed packages beginning with Chocolatey v2.0.0 and higher. **Users must upgrade to Foil v0.3.0 or higher and migrate package search operations to `Find-ChocoPackage` prior to the release of Chocolatey v2.0.0 to ensure continued compatibility.**

 ## Legal and Licensing
 Foil is licensed under the [MIT license](./LICENSE.txt).